Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 :::info
 **TLDR of MMBs & cost analysis:**
-The MMB data structure serves as a plug-in replacement for MMR, to produce BEEFY commitments, which are used by the DOT-ETH bridges.
-Over the next 5 years, MMB would save [over 40% of proof size](https://docs.google.com/spreadsheets/d/1CIANkTytd6qVo_oc_r2EYzdschoACzgyIa5OiMmPy0I/edit?gid=174519946#gid=174519946) against the current MMR implementation.
+The MMB data structure serves as a plug-in replacement for MMR, to produce BEEFY commitments, which are primarily used by the DOT🡘ETH bridges.
+Over the next 5 years, MMB would [reduce the average proof size by over 40%](https://docs.google.com/spreadsheets/d/1CIANkTytd6qVo_oc_r2EYzdschoACzgyIa5OiMmPy0I/edit?gid=174519946#gid=174519946) compared to the current MMR implementation.
 From our gas and cost estimates, this corresponds to $1.25 of savings per transaction.
 <!---If Polkadot's BEEFY bridges have comparable volume--->
 :::